sanjdhar/amazon-ebs-migration-utility/README.md

 # gp3 migration utility v1.0

 This repository contains code that makes it easy for AWS customers to upgrade to the latest EBS gp3 volumes.
-By migrating to gp3, customer can save up to 20% lower price-point per GB than existing gp2 volumes.
+By migrating to gp3, customers can save up to 20% lower price-point per GB than existing gp2 volumes.

 ## Table of Contents
 1. [Pre-requisites](#Pre)